 I should add that I’m watching these satellite images 900 miles from home, while drinking morning coffee in Orlando, Fl.
 We spend a few hours sending instructions to our farm sitter, and hope for the best.
 Continue reading “Change of Plan”

 I was lighthearted and confident until it was time to board the flight.
 I’ve flown before across the continent and over oceans.
 This time it was just a short hop along the east coast.

 It sounded like a good idea back in August.
 Escape the bitter cold of January for a week in Disney World.
 It’s a magical destination and an opportunity to spend time with the family and 60 plus members of the High School Marching Band.
 Who doesn’t like a chance to see palm trees in January.
 It was to make for a nice change from real life.
 We took a chance and signed up.

-Loitering in the shower and waiting for the deep conditioning treatment to finish conditioning deeply, I’m enjoying the warm water on a sore knot in my back.
-As I wait for both my back muscles and hair to relax, boredom looms and I begin sorting and rearranging our various bottles on the tiny shower shelf.
+I’m loitering in the shower while waiting for my deep conditioning treatment to finish deeply conditioning my hair.
+The warm water is just beginning to loosen a knot in my back.
+As I wait for both my back and my hair to relax, I begin to organize the bottles on our tiny shower shelf.
+It’s hard to read in the shower, it turns out.
 Continue reading “How’s that, again?”

 There’s always one trouble-maker.
 This one is mine.

 Traditionally, we take down all of our holiday decorations before mid-night on New Year’s Eve.
 Because we party hard out here.
 It’s lucky, or good karma, or superstition.
 I do like the feeling of clearing away the remnants of the old year before the new one starts.
 Take out the trash, the recycling, do the laundry and leave behind everything we don’t need to bring forward.